 Ski Vail – Colorado’s Largest Ski Resort

-The town too has a lot of charm to it as well.
+The town, too, has a lot of charm to it.
 Much of the resort area is given a feel of old Swiss ski towns as well which makes you feel a world apart from the Colorado mountains.

 Recommended by Anwar from Beyond My Door

 Dinosaur National Monument is a really cool Colorado bucket list destination.

 Located in the northwest corner of Colorado, Dinosaur National Monument has something for every type of traveler, as it’s filled with history, geology, and archeology.
 All you need is a National Parks Pass for entry!

 Start your visit at the Quarry Exhibit Hall, where you’ll find over 1,500 dinosaur bones on display, many of which have been left in the rocks so you can see how they were found.

 Sometimes, they require you to take a shuttle bus from the visitor center, while other times you may be allowed to drive yourself to the Quarry Exhibit Hall.